 We’ve been following your (blog, social media profile, etc.) for 6 months now, and we’re thankful.

 We share the same passion for sustainable living (or any other topic).

-At (brand name) , we’re on the mission to encourage more people to live sustainably, so we thought that your followers would like our (product).
-We have package-free shampoo bars, reusable food wraps, environmentally-friendly deodorants (relevant characteristics of your products).
+At (brand name), we’re on a mission to encourage more people to live sustainably, so we thought that your followers would like our (product).
+We have package-free shampoo bars, reusable food wraps, and environmentally-friendly deodorants (relevant characteristics of your products).

 Would you like to test some?
 We’ll be happy to send them to you for free in exchange for a mention on your (blog, social media profile, etc.).